ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 Example of a Good Graph
 :::

-Notice that the data takes up the entire plot.
-There are no large blank areas.
+Notice that the data take up the entire plot; there are no large blank areas.
 Both of the axes are labeled and have units.
-The data points are not connected and there is a line of best fit.
+The data points are not connected, and there is a line of best fit.
 There is also a title for the plot that lets us know what the experimenter was doing.

 ::::::Exercise

-In this exercise you will use the 6 rules above to identify mistakes in graphs that other students have made.
+In this exercise you will use the six rules above to identify mistakes in graphs that other students have made.

 :::Question
-Identify mistakes with the following graph.
+Identify mistakes in the following graph.

 ![Bad Graph 1](imgs/Lab1/GraphBadRange.png)